Skip to content

 Green tea trees are pruned during the fall months of October and November.
 Pruning at this stage ensures that the sprouts of old leaves don't get mixed in and degrade the next year's springtime harvest.
 Neglecting to prune at the correct time will also be harmful to the plant and result in unhealthy trees.

-10. The harvests in Japan are very different from the techniques used in China.
+10. The Harvests in Japan are Very Different Rrom the Techniques Used in China.

 Japan picks certain leaves at different times of the year, while China generally gathers all the leaves at once.
 China also harvests the buds and stalks, unlike the delicate Japanese tradition of plucking each acceptable leaf individually.
 After the harvest, Japanese tea leaves are steamed to give them a stronger, richer flavor.